 A broken (fractured) toe is a fairly common injury which usually needs no specific treatment.
 It is most often caused by dropping a heavy object on to your foot or badly stubbing your toe.

 What causes a broken toe?

-A broken (fractured) toe is an injury normally caused by impact, usually from dropping a heavy object on the toe or stubbing the toe hard.
+A broken (fractured) toe is an injury normally caused by either dropping a heavy object on the toe or stubbing the toe hard.
 Generally it takes quite a lot of force to break a bone.
 However, toe bones are more vulnerable because they are small bones and because they are on the edge of the body, so are more likely to be injured in the first place.
 A broken little toe, caused by stubbing it, may be particularly common due to its position.

 Occasionally, broken toes may occur in association with other complex injuries, such as after a fall from height on to the feet, or because of a road traffic accident.